 Each HONU site includes beds and hygiene facilities, as well as the access to one meal per day.
 HONU also provides a space for social service partner organizations to provide on-site services, including assistance with identification, housing navigation, as well as legal and medical services.
 Social service partners have included the John A. Burns School of Medicine HOME Project, Project Vision Hawaii, Revive + Refresh, the Institute for Human Services, Achieve Zero, Kealahou West Oahu, Helping Hands Hawaii, and the Legal Aid Society of Hawaii.

-HONU is one of a number of diversion programs initiated by the Honolulu Police Department to strengthen services for homeless individuals.
+HONU is one of a number of diversion programs initiated by the Honolulu Police Department to strengthen services for homeless individuals, which also includes Crisis Intervention Training (CIT) and the Health, Efficiency and Long-Term Partnerships (HELP) Honolulu program.
 The efforts of the Honolulu Police Department and other Hawaii law enforcement agencies to partner with homeless services was recently highlighted in a U.S. Interagency Council on Homeless and Council of State Governments joint policy brief on Strengthening Partnerships Between Law Enforcement and Homeless Services Systems.

 As of August 2022, the HONU program has transitioned from administration by the Honoluolu Police Department to direct administration by the City Department of Community Services.